-At December 31, 2022, fixed maturity securities with call features totaled \$3.1 billion at fair value and \$3.2 billion at amortized cost.
+At December 31, 2023, fixed maturity securities with call features totaled \$3.2 billion at fair value and \$3.3 billion at amortized cost.

-Net investment income before and after income taxes for 2022 increased compared to 2021, primarily due to higher average yield combined with higher average invested assets.
-Average annual yield on investments before and after income taxes for 2022 increased compared to 2021, primarily due to the maturity and replacement of lower yielding investments purchased when market interest rates were lower with higher yielding investments, as a result of increasing market interest rates, as well as higher yields on investments based on floating interest rates.
+Net investment income before and after income taxes for 2023 increased compared to 2022, primarily due to higher average yield combined with higher average invested assets.
+Average annual yield on investments before and after income taxes for 2023 increased compared to 2022, primarily due to the maturity and replacement of lower yielding investments purchased when market interest rates were lower with higher yielding investments, as a result of increasing overall market interest rates, as well as higher yields on investments based on floating interest rates.

 Reputation for customer service and price are the principal means by which the Company competes with other insurers.
 In addition, the marketing efforts of independent agents can provide a competitive advantage.
-Based on the most recent regularly published statistical compilations of premiums written in 2021, the Company was the sixth largest writer of private passenger automobile insurance in California and the sixteenth largest in the United States.
+Based on the most recent regularly published statistical compilations of premiums written in 2022, the Company was the seventh largest writer of private passenger automobile insurance in California and the sixteenth largest in the United States.

 The property and casualty insurance industry is highly cyclical, with alternating hard and soft market conditions.
 The Company has historically seen premium growth during hard market conditions.
-The Company believes that the automobile insurance market in most states has hardened during 2022 as insurance carriers began to increase rates reflecting high loss severity and increasing loss frequency as the country emerged from the COVID-19 pandemic.
-In California, market conditions in 2022 were hard as companies tightened their underwriting due to difficulty in obtaining regulatory approval for rate increases.
+The Company believes that the automobile insurance market in most states was hard during 2023 as insurance carriers increased rates reflecting high inflation and loss severity and tightened their underwriting.
+In addition, in California, several insurance carriers stopped writing new business policies.